 Class teachers timetable the intervention sessions onto their class timetable, so they ensure that this dedicated time is protected and the intervention takes place regularly.
-Support staff provides the SENDCO with feedback sheets so interventions can be monitored on a weekly basis.
+Support staff provide the SENCO with feedback sheets so the SENCO can monitor the interventions on a weekly basis.